arvidn/libtorrent/trunk/docs/manual.rst

 __ udp_tracker_protocol.html

-Functions that are yet to be implemented:

-	* better identification of peers that send bad data
-	* ip-filters
-	* file-level priority

-libtorrent is portable at least among windows, macosx, and other UNIX-systems.
+libtorrent is portable at least among Windows, MacOSX and other UNIX-systems.
 It uses Boost.Thread, Boost.Filesystem, Boost.Date_time and various other boost libraries as well as zlib.

 libtorrent has been successfully compiled and tested on: